linode/apl-docs/docs/tutorial-3-push-harbor.md

 2. Create a Kubernetes Deployment and Service
 3. Publicly expose the Hello World app using Otomi

-## Build an image and push it to Harbor

 When you created a Team in Otomi, Otomi has automatically created a project for the team in Harbor.
 In this tutorial we'll assume you have created a team called `demo`.

 ### Create a robot account in Harbor